 - Be careful not to get cream into the eyes of your pet

-- Spread evenly, over exposed areas of your dog’s skin, particularly the belly and muzzle where fur tends to be finer, and allow the lotion to soak in for a few minutes
+- Spread evenly over the dog’s skin and allow the lotion to soak in for a few minutes

 - Don’t let your dog lick it off during this time

 Remember, even if you have applied suncream on your dog, they are not going to be fully protected from harmful UV rays and the dangers of overheating.
 Thus, it’s always advisable to spend a limited amount of time exposed in peak hours (10 to 4pm) during summer.

 This will allow you and your four-legged friend to enjoy the warm weather without suffering sun-related setbacks.

 As well as our extremely comprehensive online First Aid for Dogs course we also have a practical First Aid for Dogs course.